Dartford Crossing: Charging scheme

 Under the 2008 Charging Order introduced on 15 November 2008, charges between 10 pm and 6 am were discontinued, but standard daytime rates increased, starting at £1.50 for cars.
 On 7 October 2012 the charges increased to £2 for cars, £2.50 for 2 axle goods vehicles and £5 for multi-axle goods vehicles.
 By 2012, local businesses were complaining that the crossing's charge booths were impeding local growth.
 The government announced that a new electronic charging system would be introduced in 2014.
 Drivers would be able to pay by phone, text, online or in shops.
 The charge was proposed to increase to £2.50 for cars, £3 for two-axle goods vehicles and £6 for multi-axle vehicles.
 Drivers not exempt and not paying the charge within 28 days are charged £105.

 Preparation work on the free-flow scheme started in April 2014.
 Concerns were raised about reliability, with a Highways Agency report predicting that it could lose up to £6m of unpaid charges per year.
 In September, the Highways Agency announced that the new scheme would start to operate at the end of November, though related works to remove barriers would continue until April 2015.
 Subsequently, the date for removal of the booths was confirmed as 30 November.

 The Dart Charge scheme was considered a success by the project management, who claimed it has reduced peak-time round trips over the crossing by 15 minutes.
-The Automobile Association said the scheme had faults, while a BBC report showed 1.8 million fines had been issued for failure to pay in the year since the charge was set up.
+The Automobile Association said the scheme had faults, while a 2015 BBC report showed 1.8 million fines had been issued for failure to pay in the year since the charge was set up.

+In 2023, a system upgrade prevented many users from paying the Dart Charge, and National Highways temporarily extended its payment deadline to accommodate the problem.